-Some examples of recovered materials.
+Some examples of recovered materials

-- 1) Unsound wood and asphalt shingles are crushed and mixed together to be used as cover material at the landfill site.
-As a result, materials that have very little market value are used in place of soil or gravel. - 2) Branches will be processed into wood chips and integrated into the compost site.

-3) Used oil, paint and tires are tranformed into new materials by specialized businesses.
+- Unsound wood and asphalt shingles are crushed to be used as cover material at the landfill site.
+As a result, materials that have very little market value are used in place of soil or gravel. - Branches will be processed into wood chips and integrated into the compost site. - 3) Used oil, paint and tires are tranformed into new materials by specialized businesses. - 4) Drywall is integrated into the production of a building material developed in the Gaspésie region, or recovered as an agricultural soil conditioner.